 An AARP survey said 55% of these caregivers admitted to being overwhelmed.
-That same survey said 68% used some of their own money will help provide care and 39% said they became financially strained themselves due to taking time off work, family leave or other issues.
+That same survey said 68% used some of their own money to help provide care, and 39% said they became financially strained due to taking time off work, family leave, or other issues.

 Merrill Lynch suggests purchasing Long-Term Care Insurance in order to protect assets and avoid placing your children from becoming part of the 'Sandwich Generation' dilemma.
 They say to keep in mind that it costs less to buy Long-Term Care Insurance when you're younger since premiums are based on age and health at the time of application.
-The time to plan for this is before a crisis starts and when everyone is still in good health.
+You must enjoy reasonably good health to obtain coverage, and your health is always better when you are younger.

-More than 5 million Americans are living with Alzheimer's disease according to the Alzheimer's Association.
-Without the development of medical breakthroughs that prevent, slow or stop the disease, by 2050, the number of people with Alzheimer's disease could reach 13.8 million.
-Previous estimates suggest that number could be high as 16 million. by 2050, the number of people with Alzheimer's disease could reach 13.8 million.
-Previous estimates suggest that number could be high as 16 million.
+About 5.8 million Americans are living with Alzheimer's disease, according to the Alzheimer's Association.
+Without the development of medical breakthroughs that prevent, slow, or stop the disease, by 2050, the number of people with Alzheimer's disease could reach 13.8 million.
+Other estimates suggest that number could be high as 16 million.

-In 2013 over $34 billion dollars in out-of-pocket costs are paid due to just Alzheimer’s.
-Medicaid, the medical welfare program, paid $35 billion.
-The American Association for Long-Term Care Insurance (AALTCI) says in 2015 LTC insurance paid over $8 billion in just one year in claims, many of those due to memory loss.
-That number is expected to climb as people with LTC policies age.
+The American Association for Long-Term Care Insurance (AALTCI) says in 2019, LTC Insurance paid over $11 billion in just one year in claims, many of those due to memory loss.
+That number will also climb as people with LTC Insurance policies get older.

 Experts suggest seeking the help of a specialist in Long-Term Care Insurance to make sure you have the correct benefits and pricing based on your age and health.